Paul has been passionate about preparing, cooking, and eating Asian food for over 30 years, especially Chinese, Indian, and Thai dishes.

 In my experience, Asian cookery provides some of the tastiest and healthiest dishes around.
 I particularly love Chinese, Indian, and Thai recipes, but the range of recipes and meals that you can use a wok for is enormous.

-At the center of Asian cuisine is the wok, quite possibly the most practical and versatile cooking pan ever designed.
-Once I discovered the joy of using one 30 years ago and bought my own, I found myself using it all the time.
+It's no wonder that the wok is at the center of Asian cuisine, as it is likely the most practical and versatile cooking pan ever designed.
+Once I discovered the joy of using one 30 years ago and first bought my own, I found myself using it all the time.
 Their adaptability means that they work just as well for preparing many Western-style meals as they do for Asian.

 I've owned a number of different woks over time, including carbon steel pans which require seasoning and those lined with a non-stick surface, as well as flat and round-bottomed types